e271828e/Flight.jl/docs/notes/design/framework_spec.md

 boundary where wire-shaped data becomes system-shaped data.
 (Author-built total tuples were rejected as a padding form — ten explicit `nothing`s to say "one face touched" — the same disease row 74 and the handler return law refuse.)
-The **interactive register gets the same treatment**: under the roster freeze its derived surface is as static as any claim set, so it too is compiled to a positional shape — over the unclaimed face set, recompiled at each `attach!`/`detach!` (a stopped-sim point) — with the same shim, merge and scatter.
-This compilation is what [§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s `interactive(b)` marker asks for, exactly as `claims(b)` asks for the enumerated one — the derived side is declared, not special-cased — and the harness cell, always present, gets it unasked.
+A **greedy entry needs no special treatment here**: its claim was computed at the attach point and is an ordinary claim set by the time shapes are compiled ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)), so the GUI's cell is compiled exactly as a joystick's.
+The **harness cell gets the same treatment**: under the roster freeze its derived surface — the unclaimed complement — is as static as any claim set, so it too is compiled to a positional shape, recompiled at each `attach!`/`detach!` (a stopped-sim point), with the same shim, merge and scatter; always present, it gets the compilation unasked, and it is the one cell whose shape the framework derives rather than receives.
 One representation, one mechanism; the name-keyed dynamic path the mutable surface used to force does not exist, and no face name is ever resolved inside the loop's frame.
-The recompilation has one seam: a pending interactive batch staged *before* a stopped-sim `attach!` may hold the old shape, or name a face the new claim covers — the attach renormalizes it (reshape, discard newly-claimed faces with `ClaimedFaceEntry`), so the run always starts with cells matching the
+The recompilation has one seam: a pending harness batch staged *before* a stopped-sim `attach!` may hold the old shape, or name a face the new claim covers — the attach renormalizes it (reshape, discard newly-claimed faces with `ClaimedFaceEntry`), so the run always starts with cells matching the